Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The new service requires access to an application named App2 that is currently in development.

-You need to ensure that you can deploy the update to App1 before App2 becomes available.
+<mark>You need to ensure that you can deploy the update to App1 before App2 becomes available</mark>.
 You must be able to enable the service in App1 once App2 is deployed.

 What should you do?